WeirdMidas/Libperfmgr/README.md

 Pedrozz, Tytydraco, korom42, yinwanxi and all the other contributors to their projects, I want to thank you all for helping with this project.
 I will try to extract as much as I can for each SOC because of all of you.
 ```

+# In case of bootloop
+If the bootloop occurs without allowing you to boot (i.e. enter the system), delete the system.prop inside the file and test.
+If you can, identify the prop that caused the bootloop and let me know so I can remove it.

 # Exclaimer
 The module will receive a rework for optimization reasons and personal motivations.
 The previous versions were deleted.
 I will notify and leave the download of the tested and stable version when I get it.